copernicus-mogley/zkav.club/README.md

 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc
-- Live language localisation: transcription and translations
+- Live language localisation: Transcription and translations
 - Rebroadcasting to social networks, media and chat platforms
 - Live clip-making and other community contests
 - Hype and interaction, plus audience audio/video tech support